-In his last race for Williams, David Coulthard comfortably leading Adelaide’s last F1 race when he came in for his first stop, only to understeer into the barriers at the pit entry and retire - a pit lane-related retirement only surpassed in embarrassment by Lewis Hamilton in Shanghai some 12 years later.
+In his last race for Williams, David Coulthard was comfortably leading Adelaide’s last F1 race when he came in for his first stop, only to understeer into the barriers at the pit entry and retire - a pit lane-related retirement only surpassed in embarrassment by Lewis Hamilton in Shanghai some 12 years later.

-With Michael Schumacher also out after a collision with Jean Alesi and almost every other front-runner also dropping out, Damon Hill was left to cruise to victory - and by a massive margin, too.
+With Michael Schumacher out after a collision with Jean Alesi and almost every other front-runner also dropping out, Damon Hill was left to cruise to victory - and by a massive margin, too.
 He beat Olivier Panis by two laps, the largest victory gap since Jackie Stewart won the 1969 Spanish GP by two laps.

 Gianni Morbidelli was third for Footwork, followed by Mark Blundell’s McLaren, Mika Salo’s Tyrrell, and Pedro Lamy’s Minardi.